-QFF is indigenous only to Australia (not present in South and Western Australia) but has the potential to establish populations in other tropical areas.
+QFF is indigenous only to Australia but has the potential to establish populations in other tropical areas.
 It is the major fruit fly pest species in Eastern Australia and occurs in large populations.

 It is also established in New Caledonia and the Austral Islands.
-It is usually found in the warmer areas of Australia but has been found in Tasmania indicating that adult fly may be able to establish in New Zealand
+It is usually found in the warmer areas of Australia but has been found in Tasmania indicating that adult fly may be able to establish in New Zealand especially in the warmer regions.